-A closed Beta without NDA will start in April 2020.
+A closed Beta without NDA will start in July 2020 (after being delayed from its initial April target).
 You can sign up here for a chance to get invited or pre-order New World for guaranteed access.

-New World release is set for in May 2020 and the game will be available on Steam.
-The Amazon store page shows the date as May 26th, but that has never been confirmed by AGS.
-You can also buy it directly from Amazon, but even then you will get a Steam key and launch the game through Steam.
+New World release is set for August 25th 2020 and the game will be available on Steam.
+It was initially set for a May 26th release, but has been delayed.
+You can buy it directly from Amazon, but even then you will get a Steam key and launch the game through Steam.

 There will be optional in-game microtransactions.

 There is a Standard Edition ($39.99) and a Deluxe Edition ($49.99).

 Pre-ordering gives you a Steam key even if you go through Amazon.
 You can also get the game on Steam directly.